j-schreiber/js-sf-cli-security-audit/messages/org.audit.run.md

 # summary

-Initialises classifications and policies for a security audit.
+Audit your org.

 # description

-Exports permissions (standard and custom), permission sets, profiles, users, etc from the target org.
-All classifications are initialised with sane defaults that you can customize later.
+Loads a given audit config (a set of classifications and policies) and runs the policies against the target org.
+The audit run creates a comprehensive report that lists all executed policies and all resolved entities that were audited.

 # flags.target-org.summary

-Target org to analyse to initialise classifications for permissions
+The org that is audited.

 # flags.source-dir.summary

-Directory where policies and classifications are created.
-If empty, the root directory will be used.
+Location of the audit config.

+# flags.source-dir.description

+Loads all classifications and policies from the directory and uses them to audit the org.
+Only policies that are enabled and that exist in the directory are executed.

 # examples

-- Initialise audit policies at the root directory
+- Audit the org MyTargetOrg with the config in configs/prod

-  <%= config.bin %> <%= command.id %> -o MyTargetOrg
+  <%= config.bin %> <%= command.id %> -o MyTargetOrg -d configs/prod

 # success.summary